icerpc/icerpc-docs/pages/docs/icerpc-core/dispatch/dispatch-pipeline.md

 The dispatcher abstraction offers a great deal of flexibility.
 A Slice service (LINK) is a dispatcher, so it's trivial to configure a server to dispatch all the requests it receives to the same Slice service.

-A dispatcher implementation often dispatches to another dispatcher, which itself dispatches to another dispatcher, etc.;
-the dispatcher you configure on a server can be the head of a dispatcher chain or tree, known as a "dispatch pipeline".
+A dispatcher implementation can dispatch to another dispatcher, which itself dispatches to another dispatcher, etc.; the dispatcher you configure on a server can be the head of a dispatcher chain or tree, known as a "dispatch pipeline".

 There are 3 common types of dispatchers: